-It is one of the phrases I've heard a lot recently, even more so from designers.
-Of course that might be because I’m very much involved in the design community.
-It's an interesting thing to say or even think, and I can tell you I've been guilty of saying it several times.
+It is one of the phrases I've heard a lot recently, especially from designers.
+It's an interesting thing to say or even think, and I can tell you I've been guilty of thinking it several times.

 I often like to look at things around me, in particular things that seem successful and with a slightly judgmental tone I say: "Yeah, I could a have done that too."